LordDashMe/knowledge/Curiosity/Be Updated.md

 # Be Updated

-- Some of you had asked, how to stay updated with changes happening in the programming world.
-Here are some links which I look almost daily.
+- How to stay updated with changes happening in the programming world.

   - Daily: